corymickelson/NoPoDoFo/documentation/cookbook/images.md

 Getting images from a page is similar to the above with the exception that instead of iterating the document's body we will inspect a page's resources dictionary.
 This method will only work if the image has been set in the page's resources.
+If the image is an inline object the following method will not work, for finding inline images the above method must be used.

 ```typescript
 const doc = new npdf.Document()